jlblancoc/nanoflann/README.md

 ### 1.5.
 What can *nanoflann* do?

   * Building KD-trees with a single index (no randomized KD-trees, no approximate searches).
-  * Fast querying for closest neighbors on KD-trees.
-The two main entry points are:
+  * Fast, thread-safe querying for closest neighbors on KD-trees.
+The entry points are:
     * [nanoflann::KDTreeSingleIndexAdaptor<>](http://nanoflann-reference.mrpt.org/svn/classnanoflann_1_1KDTreeSingleIndexAdaptor.html)`::knnSearch()`
       * Finds the `num_closest` nearest neighbors to `query_point[0:dim-1]`.
 Their indices are stored inside the result object.
 See an [example usage code](https://github.com/jlblancoc/nanoflann/blob/master/examples/pointcloud_kdd_radius.cpp#L119).
     * [nanoflann::KDTreeSingleIndexAdaptor<>](http://nanoflann-reference.mrpt.org/svn/classnanoflann_1_1KDTreeSingleIndexAdaptor.html)`::radiusSearch()`